biareiam/The-House-of-Books/testing.md

     - As a user, I would like to be able to navigate the site easily.
         - The logo brings the users back to the home page from any page.
-        - The main navigation has the logo, search bar, diffrent categories, events, the account, and the cart.
+        - The main navigation has the logo, search bar, different categories, events, the account, and the cart.
         - The main navigation is then accessed by clicking the burger menu, for smaller devices.

 <img width="944" alt="navmenu" src="https://user-images.githubusercontent.com/65717229/175826381-36f23c3f-6b27-4f74-9898-d3b015913bd8.PNG">